 Communities

 Awards for All - £300 to £20,000 for up to two years is available for voluntary and community organisations.
-This funding is is for the delivery of new or existing activity, or to support your organisation to change and adapt to new and future challenges. projects must do at least one of the following: bring people together to build strong relationships in and across communities; improve the places and spaces that matter to communities; help more people to reach their potential, by supporting them at the earliest possible stage; or support people, communities and organisations facing more demands and challenges because of the cost-of-living crisis.
+This funding is for the delivery of new or existing activity, or to support your organisation to adapt to new and future challenges.
+Projects must do at least one of the following: bring people together to build strong relationships in and across communities; improve the places and spaces that matter to communities; help more people to reach their potential, by supporting them at the earliest possible stage; or support people, communities and organisations facing more demands and challenges because of the cost-of-living crisis.
 Applications can be made at any time.

-NEW!
 BIFFA Award Main Grants – this scheme supports community and environmental projects under three themes: community buildings (for example a new roof for a village hall); recreation (eg installing play equipment in a park); and rebuilding biodiversity (eg developing a wildlife habitat).
-Projects must be within 5 miles of a Biffa operation or 10 miles of an active Biffa landfill site.
+Projects must be within five miles of a Biffa operation or 10 miles of an active Biffa landfill site.
 Rebuilding biodiversity projects must be within 15 miles of a Biffa operation or within 10 miles of any active landfill site.
 Grants between £10,000 and £75,000 are available.
 Applications can be made at any time.

 Morrisons Foundation Charitable Grants - up to £10,000 funding is available for registered charities delivering projects which help to improve people’s lives in communities across England, Scotland and Wales.
 The Foundation's objectives are: 1.
 Tackling poverty and social deprivation; 2.
 Enhancing community spaces, facilities and services; and 3.
 Improving health and wellbeing.
 Charities applying should ensure their project meets at meets at least one of the funding objectives.
 Applications can be made at any time.